Excellent Political Science Research

 Ann-Kristin Kölln

-Ann-Kristin Kölln is an Associate Professor and has devoted a large part of her research to political parties and public opinion in Europe.
+Ann-Kristin Kölln is a Professor and has devoted a large part of her research to political parties and public opinion in Europe.
 In 2022 she received an ERC Starting Grant for her project The Benefits of Conflict: How Factions Can Enhance Political Parties’ Electoral Performance, - INTRAPARTY.

 Learn more